 - Other Leagues and Competitions – the East Midlands League, the South West Super Cup and just two examples of how the WFA wants to get more involved in local and regional grassroots leagues if they do not already exist.

-- Grass Roots Awards – introduced in 2020 – to recognize and celebrate the suburb individual and group work that takes place day in day out across England.
-Coach of the Year and Club of the Year Awards will be presented.
+- Grass Roots Awards – To recognize and celebrate the suburb individual and group work that takes place day in day out across England.
+Coach of the Year, Team and Club of the Year Awards were presented in the first year.
+These will be presented again at the end of 2021.

 Find a club